Cesar6060/Workout-App/README.md

 To get a local copy of this project up and running, follow these steps:

 1. **Clone the repository:**

 `git clone https://github.com/Cesar6060/my-workout-app.git`

 2. **Navigate into the cloned repository:**

 `cd my-workout-app`

 3. **Install the project dependencies:**

 `npm install`

+## **Configuration**

+1. Create a Firebase project:

+* Go to the Firebase Console (https://console.firebase.google.com/) and create a new project.
+* Enable the necessary Firebase services (Authentication, Firestore, Analytics, etc.) based on your app's requirements.
+* Obtain your Firebase configuration values (apiKey, authDomain, projectId, etc.) from the Firebase project settings.
+2. Set up the Firebase configuration:

+* Rename the .env.example file in the project root directory to .env.
+* Open the .env file and replace the placeholder values with your Firebase configuration values.

 4. **npm start**

 `npm start`

 The app should open in a new browser tab.
 If it doesn't, visit http://localhost:3000.